 The 10 Best Drafting Chairs

-This wiki has been updated 32 times since it was first published in October of 2016.
+This wiki has been updated 33 times since it was first published in October of 2016.
 Ideal for architects, graphic designers and illustrators, these drafting chairs are constructed to allow users to work for long periods of time in comfort at a greater height than a typical desk or work surface.
 They're meant for use with standing desks or drafting tables and are available in a range of styles to accommodate people of different sizes, weights, and occupations.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes